-- 1. Find the heading download (on the left-hand side of the page). - 2.
+- 1. Find the heading download (on the left hand side of the page). - 2.
 Click on CRAN. - 3.
 Find USA cran mirrors. - 4.
-Click on any US site (I use the Iowa State University site, but it makes little difference). - 5.
-Choose the version you want (i.e. mac or PC).
-Make sure you have an appropriately updated operating system. - 6.
+Click on the University of North Carolina's mirror (I think this is the closest). - 5.
+Choose the version you want (i.e. mac or PC) PC = "windows 95 or later".
+For Macs, realize that you may need to update to system 10.4 or higher. - 6.
 Follow the instructions and set-up wizard appropriate for your system.

-The R home page also contains user manuals.
-R manuals can be very useful once you know a bit about R, but may not really be helpful for a beginner (they do usually have great examples at the end).
+The R home page also contains user manuals etc. The manual is very useful once you know a bit about R, but is not really that helpful as an introduction.
 A really easy introduction to using R for statistics is "An R and S-PLUS Companion to Applied Regression" by John Fox.
-Another book that is useful and has more on programming in R is "Modern Applied Statistics with S" by Venables & Ripley.
+Another book that is useful and has more on programming in S is "Modern Applied Statistics with S" by W.N.
+Venables & B.D.
+Ripley.
 Finally, several of us have found that Michael Crawley's "Statistics: An Introduction using R" is a good guide for beginners.
 There are also many webpages with tutorials and instructions on particular aspects of R.